xsigmu06/Digital-electronics-2/Labs/Project/README.md

 ![module](Images/hc-sr04.png)

 Ultrasonic sensor HC-SR04 enables measuring distance in range of 2 _cm_ to 4 _m_.
 It uses sonar to send high frequency impulses at 40 kHz, therefore it is not affected by sunlight or black material.
+Sound waves can also penetrate through water.
 Measurement accuracy can be up to 3 _mm_.
 Object detection is in 30 degree angle.

 ### Pins